 - Spinach: Use kale or Swiss chard for a heartier texture.

-- Spice: Add more red pepper flakes or use hot Italian sausage.
+- Spice: Add more red pepper flakes or replace some of the Italian sausage with hot Italian sausage.

 How To Make Creamy Tuscan Tortellini Soup